colbyj/bride-of-frankensystem/docs/examples/tables_and_expressions_example.rst

 Tables and Expressions Example
 ==============================

 The ``tables_and_expressions_example`` project pairs a clicker task with a results screen that is rendered entirely from inline expressions in a questionnaire JSON file.
-There is no per-participant blueprint code that touches the results page — everything that the participant sees on it is derived from JSONTable exports referenced through ``{{ ... }}`` placeholders.
+There is no Python code in the project — everything that the participant sees on the results page is derived from JSONTable exports referenced through ``{{ ... }}`` placeholders.

 The example is the canonical demonstration of four features that compose: